n0lavar/cp_red_npc_generator/README.md

 * Equipment

   Different tools will be generated that best suit the selected role.
-The tools will not replicate implants with similar functionality.
+The tools will not replicate cyberware with similar functionality.

 * Drugs

   If Airhypo was generated in the equipment, drugs will be generated that depend on the role of the NPC.
-For example, a solo will prefer Berserker, a netrunner Sixgun, and a rockerboy will prefer Prime Time.
+For example, a solo will prefer Berserker, a netrunner - Sixgun, and a rockerboy will prefer Prime Time.

 * Different junk for the entourage